 V4 - Substantial Variation - Random color differences from tile to tile, so that one tile may have totally different colors from that of other tiles.
 Thus the final installation will be unique.

 PEI is a measurement of the “abrasion resistance” of a tile, meaning how much “rubbing” does it take to physically impact the look of the tile.
 The test is scored on a scale and each value represents a durability to withstand increasingly more demanding traffic.

-PEI 1, Very Light Traffic - These tiles can be used on all indoor wall applications, for countertops such as bathrooms, and very light traffic residential bathroom floors.
+PEI 1, Very Light Traffic - These tiles can be used on all indoor wall applications, and very light traffic residential bathroom floors.
 These tiles are not recommended for any area that will have any constant or heavy floor traffic.
 We do not recommend these to be used on floors at all.

 PEI 2, Light Traffic - These tiles can be used on all indoor wall applications, interior countertops applications and light traffic residential bathroom floors.
 These tiles should not be used in areas such as kitchens, entry ways, stairs or areas with heavy traffic.
 We recommend these only to be used on floors were you would normally walk barefoot / without shoes.

 PEI 3, Normal Traffic - Tiles suited for all residential and light commercial areas such as offices, reception areas, boutiques, interior walls, countertops and residential bathroom floors.
 Not recommended for commercial entryways.